cpplain/launch-school-core-curriculum/rb101/lesson_5/notes.md

 ## Working with Blocks

 - When evaluating code, it is helpful to ask the following questions:
-  - what is the action being performed (method call, block, conditional, etc.)?
+  - What is the action being performed (method call, block, conditional, etc.)?
-  - what is the object the action is being performed on?
+  - What is the object the action is being performed on?
-  - what is the side-effect of the action (e.g., output or mutation)?
+  - What is the side-effect of the action (e.g., output or mutation)?
-  - what is the return value of the action?
+  - What is the return value of the action?
-  - is the return value used?
+  - Is the return value used?
 - The information gained from these question can be set in tabular format.

 ```ruby